Kosmosaik/ProgressCrawl/docs/Quality_System_Technical_Summary.md

   - POIs: mark opened and remain visible (non-interactable).

 ### 7.2 Persistence
-Source instance grade must persist via the existing delta system if:
+Source instance Quality must persist via the existing delta system if:
 - the source remains in-world across sessions (e.g., killed but not yet looted)
 - or if respawn timers later need to know what was there

 Minimal approach:
-- Store grade on instance at spawn-time.
+- Store Quality on instance at spawn-time.
-- If entity is immediately killed+looted in one interaction, grade only needs to exist during that short flow.
+- If entity is immediately killed+looted in one interaction, Quality only needs to exist during that short flow.

 ---